csirac2/snazzer/doc/snazzer-measure.md

 # DESCRIPTION

-Creates reproducable fingerprints of the content under a given directory, along with the commands necessary (relative to a sibling directory of the supplied path) to reproduce the measurement using only standard core GNU userland.
+Creates reproducible fingerprints of the content under a given directory, along with the commands necessary (relative to a sibling directory of the supplied path) to reproduce the measurement using only standard core GNU userland.

 The output includes:

+- hostname and datetime of **snazzer-measure** invocation
-- `du -bs --time` (bytes used, most recently modified file datetime)
+- `du -bs` (bytes used)
 - sha512sum of the result of a reproducible tarball of the directory
 - `gpg2 --armor --sign` of the same
 - instructions for reproducing or verifying each of the above
-- hostname and datetime of **snazzer-measure** invocation
 - `tar --version`, `tar --show-defaults`

 # OPTIONS